ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 ## Updating a network interface
 {: #bare-metal-update-nic}

 After you create a network interface, you can change the **Enable infrastructure NAT** and **Allow IP spoofing** setting.
 You can also change the floating IPs that are attached to it.
-For PCI interface, updating its associated VLAN IDs is available. **Enable infrastructure NAT** isn't supported on s390x bare betal bervers.
+For PCI interface, updating its associated VLAN IDs is available. **Enable infrastructure NAT** isn't supported on s390x bare metal bervers.

 Use the following steps to update the network interface: